emocantemocan/mi-boot-replacer/README.md

 6. Select `upload` as the source
 7. Select the **Target location**
 8. Download the built module from **Artifacts**

+> [!TIP]
+> If your device is a phone, you only need one `bootanimation.zip` file.
+Multiple animation files are only needed for tablets that change animations based on device orientation.

 > [!WARNING]
 > The `upload/` folder is for personal use in your fork only.
 Do not submit pull requests with changes to this folder - they will be automatically closed.